Ryukotsuki/Poke-Manager/README.md

     - It's important to use only one set of strings at a time, uninstall strings if you want to try another set of strings.

 7. **Version Check**
-   - PokeMMO Manager automatically checks for updates on startup.
+   - Poke Manager automatically checks for updates on startup.
    - If a new version is available, a prompt will ask if you want to update.

 8. **Uninstallation**